pbjc/discuss-feelings/README.md

 Chris
 -----
 Tried to go to the gym this morning since I didn't have Ambassadors office hours, but Gregory didn't open until 10 am today.
 Clearly the universe didn't want me to exercise, so I resigned to my fate and went back to shower instead.
+Also, some people on slither.io are really mean.

 April 17, 2016
 ==============